matter-labs/ETHLisbon-2022-hackathon/README.md

 ![](./zksync-head.png)

-> ⚠️ **This document is in progress and changes are being applied**

 In this repository you'll find all the information you need to participate in the zkSync track of ETHLisbon 2022 Hackathon.

 ## Dates

 ETH Lisbon kicks-off on October 28th.
-Although the official hackathon ends on 30th October, we've decided to extend the submission period a few more days (final date to be decided).
+Although the official hackathon ends on 30th October, we've decided to extend the submission period a few more days.
+Teams an individuals will be allowed to send submissions (following [the process detailed below](#how-to-send-your-submission)) until the end of November 4th.
+Winners will be announced on November 11th in our Discord and Twitter.

 ## Who can participate?